solid/process/solid-panels.md

 #### Security Panel

 The purpose of the Security Panel is to ensure that the Solid security model is well-documented, comprehensive, and constantly evolving, as well as to provide security-related advice and guidance to other panels, and to the Solid Team.
-The first proposed initiative, to be started immediately, is for this panel to commence with the creation of an in-depth documentation of the Solid security model.
+The first proposed project, to be started immediately, is for this panel to commence with the creation of an in-depth documentation of the Solid security model.

 #### Interoperability Panel

 Interoperability of data across applications is crucial to the core value proposition of Solid.
 The purpose of the Interoperability Panel is to ensure that Solid is always capable of delivering robust interoperability, and that tooling and resources are available to foster the same.
-The first proposed initiative, to be started immediately, is for the panel to commence with a proposal for data discovery by client applications in a Solid Pod.
+The first proposed project, to be started immediately, is for the panel to commence with a proposal for data discovery by client applications in a Solid Pod.

 ### Archived Solid Panels